MengTo/Spring/README.md

 This update will be in this branch until Swift 2 is out of beta.

 ## Installation
-Drop in the Spring folder to your Xcode project.
+Drop in the Spring folder to your Xcode project (make sure to enable "Copy items if needed" and "Create groups").

 Or via CocoaPods:
 ```